-Los Angeles universities quarantine more than 900 after measles exposure
+Over 1,000 quarantined in measles scare at Los Angeles universities

 Authorities ordered mandatory vaccinations earlier their month in the affected Brooklyn neighborhoods and threatened fines of $1,000.
 City officials said earlier this week that 12 people had been issued summonses.

-Measles usually causes fever and an all-over rash but in a small number of cases can lead to deadly complications such as pneumonia and swelling of the brain.
+Measles usually causes fever, runny nose and an all-over rash but in a small number of cases can lead to deadly complications such as pneumonia and swelling of the brain.

 The Centers for Disease Control and Prevention recommends the vaccine for everyone over a year old, except for people who had the disease as children.
 Those who have had measles are immune.